-We know that the world of protective hairstyles can become quite confusing, we’re taken the time out to break it down.
-First, we talked about crochet braids—what it is and how you should take care of it.
-Now, we’re diving into Marley braid hair which people oft confuse as being an actual hairstyle.
+Today, we’re taking the time to break down protective hairstyles and Marley braid hair in particular.
+First, we talked about crochet braids—what they are and how you should take care of them.
+Now, we’re diving into Marley braid hair.

 Marley Braid Hair Explained and Popular Hairstyle Ideas

 Types of Marley Braid Hair

 There are many variations of Marley braid hair from extensions to even wigs.
 It is offered in different lengths, colors (like blonde, ombre Marley hair and more), and even various curl patterns.
-When it comes to caring for Marley hair, the hair can be washed and reused, but be sure to check the package or ask the salesperson assisting you if you’re purchasing from a store.
+When it comes to caring for Marley hair, the hair can be washed and reused, but be sure to check the package.
 On average a pack of hair would cost about $6.
 For styling, consider using more than one pack of hair to create the style.
 For a fuller look, consider buying about a minimum of three packs of hair.

 Styles Created with Marley Braid Hair